Renal (Kidney) Scintigraphy

 Doctors perform nuclear medicine exams on outpatients and hospitalized patients.

 Prior to imaging, you will be injected with a small amount of radiotracer.
 Diuretic renal scintigraphy, ACE-inhibitor renal scintigraphy, renal perfusion and function imaging will typically begin imaging while the tracer is being administered.
-Cortical imaging requires a three hour delay after tracer administration for imaging to begin.
+Cortical imaging requires a two- to three-hour delay after tracer administration for imaging to begin.